Leonard Riggio: Thoroughbred racing

 Through his nom de course My Meadowview Farm, Leonard Riggio bred and raced horses for Thoroughbred racing.
-Among his successes, his colt Samraat won the Damon Runyon, Gotham and Withers Stakes.
+Among his successes, his colt Samraat won the Damon Runyon, Gotham, and Withers Stakes.

 Philanthropy

-Riggio is the benefactor of many community organizations and charities, including New York University and the Dia:Beacon art museum in Beacon, New York.
+Riggio was the benefactor of many community organizations and charities, including New York University and the Dia:Beacon art museum in Beacon, New York.
+Meanwhile as an art collector he assembled a notable collection specializing in Minimalist art.
+At one time he was listed as one of the top 200 art collectors in the world by ARTnews and the significant works in his holdings included Richard Serra's massive sculpture Sidewinder (1999), Willem de Kooning's bronze sculpture Seated Woman (1969–81), and Mark di Suvero's Caramba (1984–90).

 He also established Project Home Again to assist residents of New Orleans, Louisiana, who were affected by Hurricane Katrina in 2005.
 Project Home Again will spend $20 million from the Riggio Foundation to build new homes in the Gentilly neighborhood of New Orleans.
 The pilot phase involves building 20 new homes on St. Bernard Avenue.
 On November 10, 2011, the program cut the ribbon on its 101st home.
 In addition to rebuilding the homes, the Riggios, through a partnership with Rooms to Go, also furnished the homes.
 On November 24, 2012, New Orleans Mayor Mitch Landrieu awarded the Riggios keys to the City of New Orleans at a City Council meeting.

+Personal life and death

+Riggio was married twice and had three children.
+His first marriage ended in divorce; his second wife was named Louise Gebbia.
+He owned residences on Park Avenue in Manhattan, in Bridgehampton, New York, and in Palm Beach, Florida.
+He was active in Democratic Party politics, and served as head of campaign finance for David Dinkins's unsuccessful re-election bid as mayor of New York City in 1993.

+Riggio died from complications of Alzheimer's disease in Manhattan on August 27, 2024, at the age of 83.